Smoke Inhalation in Children: Care Instructions

 How can you care for your child at home?

-- Have your child get plenty of rest and sleep.
-Your child may feel weak and tired for a while, but his or her energy level will improve with time.
+• Have your child get plenty of rest and sleep.
+Your child may feel weak and tired for a while, but their energy level will improve with time.
 Prop up your child's head on pillows to help ease a cough and help with breathing.

-- If your child was given a spirometer to measure how well the lungs are working, help him or her use it as instructed.
+• If your child was given a spirometer to measure how well the lungs are working, help your child use it as instructed.
 This can help your doctor tell how your child's recovery is going.

 When should you call for help?